Analysis | Why Hong Kong’s Still Protesting and Where It May Go

 6. Have the protests affected business?

 It seems so.
 The economy was already under pressure from the U.S.-China trade war.
 Gross domestic product expanded just 0.6% in the second quarter and continued unrest could raise the possibility of a recession, according to Bloomberg Economics.
 Group tours from the mainland are staying away in droves.
 Cathay Pacific Airways Ltd. said ticket sales dipped in July and future bookings were hurting.
 Hotel occupancy rates are falling and visits to Hong Kong Disneyland have suffered.
-The city’s vital retail sector reported sales by value dropped 11.4% in July, almost double June’s decline, and are likely to plunge further.
+The city’s vital retail sector reported sales by value in August declined 23% year on year, which a government spokesman called the worst ever.
 Small businesses reported feeling more pessimistic in July than at any time in the past seven years.
 Richemont, owner of Cartier, echoed Swatch in saying that protests in Hong Kong, the top export market for Swiss watches, weighed on sales.
 The turmoil also contributed to Temasek Holdings Pte’s decision to put on hold its sale of a $3 billion stake in retailer A.S.
 Watson Group.
 Major canceled events include the WTA Hong Kong Tennis Open, a tattoo convention and a one-month run of “Matilda The Musical.”

 7. Have protests worked before?